 - 3.9 The remainder of the Programme contains ongoing schemes which have been in place for a number of financial years.
 The following points should be noted when reviewing these schemes: - Hinckley Area Community Initiatives grant (funded from the Special Expenses Reserves). - Green Space strategy schemes have been re-profiled based on anticipated developer receipts and grant funding.
 HAC has reviewed and endorsed these schemes.
 These schemes are funded by SEA reserves or be external contributions.
-There is no General Fund capital funding earmarked for these schemes. - The Developing Communities Fund is expecting to fund £1.458million for Community developments between 2018/19 and 2020/21. - The Crematorium scheme has been reprofiled to reflect the latest expenditure profile
+There is no General Fund capital funding earmarked for these schemes. - The Crematorium scheme has been reprofiled to reflect the latest expenditure profile